beakbahama/log/docs/stress.md

 > [!IMPORTANT]
 > ### A Note on the Nature of this Document
 >
 > This is a firsthand account of human stress recovery.
-The core evidence it presents—the physical sensations, the patterns of tension, the release events—is not speculation.
-It is **lived anatomy**, recovered through experience and confirmed through physical proof.
+The core evidence it presents—the physical sensations, the patterns of tension, the release events—are all firsthand experiences and not speculation.
+It is lived anatomy.
 >
 > While the experience is personal, the system it describes is not built from scratch.
 This document seeks to connect this lived experience with established knowledge, creating a new, unifying understanding of how ancient biological mechanisms (like the autonomic nervous system and fascia) integrate and function as a whole.
 >